CrackerCat/libsocks2c/README.md

 i3 8100 has only 4 cores and no HT support, we can get almost double performance when increase conn number from 1 to 2, but the curve start to drop slightly when we add more conn into testing.

-the tcp session buffer limits the bandwidth, increase buff size to 20480 bytes yields 8.6 Gbits/sec(about 1024MB/s) with dual core which is about 3.6 times than the default
+the tcp session buffer limits the bandwidth,increase buff size to 20480 bytes yields 8.6 Gbits/sec(about 1024MB/s) with dual core which is about 3.6 times than the default.The encryption and obfuscation also have significant impact on performance.